CloseRange/Screen/README.md

 `Screen.drawImageScale(x, y, imageRefrence, scale, Screen.HEIGHT);`
 scale is a value from 0-1
 ## Getting Dimensions
 You can get the dimensions of the screen by using width and height:
-`Screen.width'
+`Screen.width`
-'Screen.height'
+`Screen.height`
 You can also get the dimensions of a drawn image
 ```
 var dim = Screen.drawImageScale(x, y, imageRefrence, scale, Screen.WIDTH);